disulfidebond/ctakes_processing/README.md

 If a worker encounters an error with cTAKES, it stops, creates a tar-gz of the input and output directories, and then proceeds to the next batch of input files.

-## Additional General Notes
-* The [preprocessing](code/preprocessing) directory contains code that was used to perform additional preprocessing on notes, and is provided as a code template for additional work that may be necessary.
+The code for running cTAKES can be used with cTAKES 4.0.0.1 and cTAKES 5.0 interchangeably, but be certain the piper file is formatted correctly.

 # Postprocess Notes

 ![Postprocessing Overview](media/postprocessing_overview.png)

 There are three steps to generating a flat text file (flatfile) from the cTAKES XMI output: CUI extraction, data extraction, and merging output.
-The merged output file will have the following columns:
+The final merged output file will have the following columns:

 |Document_ID|Note_Type|Patient_ID|Encounter_ID|Time_Stamp|CUI|Preferred_Text|Offset_Start|Offset_Stop|Domain_Code|Polarity|
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |